Pass the Hash

 Author : Pixis

-During internal intrusion tests, lateral movement is an essential component for the auditor to seek information in order to elevate his or her privileges over the information system.
+During internal intrusion tests, lateral movement is an essential component for the auditor to seek information in order to elevate their privileges over the information system.
 The technique known as Pass the Hash is extremely used in this situation to become an administrator on a set of machines.
 We will detail here how this technique works.

 The NTLM protocol is an authentication protocol used in Microsoft environments.
-In particular, it allows a user to prove who he is to a server in order to use a service offered by this server.
+In particular, it allows a user to prove their identity to a server in order to use a service offered by this server.